saulocantanhede/tfgreek2/docs/viewtypes.md

 ## User impact

-The data duplication does not only impact the representation of syntaxtrees, controled by setting vieuwtype.
-It also impact the creation of queries Althoug the Text-Fabric dataset provides access to all nodes and features at all times, it is important to formulate syntactic queries that match either one of these data structures.
-The following figure provides two functionaly equivalent queries:
+The data duplication not only impacts the representation of syntax trees, controlled by setting the view type, but it also impacts the creation of queries.
+Although the Text-Fabric dataset provides access to all nodes and features at all times, it is important to formulate syntactic queries that match either one of these data structures.
+The following figure provides two functionally equivalent queries:

 <img src="features\images\compare_queries.png" width="600">